jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 }
 ```

 Command definitions themselves might not necessarily execute.
-Just copies of it, more likely. *Not executing* may be expressed with a square:
+Just copies of it, more likely. *Not executing* is expressed with a square:

 <img src="images/1.%20Commands%20Main%20Concepts.008.png" width="50" />